jcamp/simple-removal-of-posted-images/readme.txt

 == Installation ==

-1. Upload the plugin in your plugin wordpress folder /wp-content/plugins/
+1. Upload the plugin in your plugin wordpress folder `/wp-content/plugins/simple-removal-of-posted-images/`directory, or install the plugin
 2. Activate it from 'Plugins page' in your website.
 3. Access the plugins menu through the Clear Images menu page to use the plugin.